Mahmoud-KM/SDN-based-DDoS-Detection-and-Mitigation/README.md

 2- dynamic_traffic_ewma.py : Software Defined Networking (SDN) controller code runned in RYU Controller

-3- multihost_topology.py : Network Topology runned in Mininet simulation environment
+3- multihost_topology.py : Network Topology runned in Mininet simulation environment (4 bots and 4 servers)

 This is the second version of my work, implemented under Exponentially Weighted Moving Average (EWMA) and K factor dynamic The first version will be uploaded later: which uses adaptive threshold with static values (k & mean)